ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 ---

 I didn't solve this challenge during the CTF.
 Actually I didn't have time to look at it at all, and it only got 1 solve.
-I decided to try to solve it afterwards as an exercise before it got spoiled by getting information from the player who solved it or the challenge author.
+I decided to try to solve it afterwards as an exercise, before it would get spoiled by information from the player who solved it or the challenge author openly discussing the solution.

 ## Challenge Description